ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To prove control of the identifier and receive authorization, the client needs to respond with information to complete the challenges.
-To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" object.
-(This is also the stage where the client should perform any actions required by the challenge.)
+To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" dictionary.

-The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI).
-This allows the client to send information only for challenges it is responding to.
+The client sends these updates back to the server in the form of a JSON object with the response fields required by the challenge type, carried in a POST request to the challenge URI (not authorization URI) once it is ready for the server to attempt validation.

 For example, if the client were to respond to the "http-01" challenge in the above authorization, it would send the following request: